PERMITTING

 Wild Horse Reservoir State and Local Permitting

-The project would also require dam safety, fish and wildlife, and highway crossing permits issued through the State of Colorado.
-Aurora would apply for a local Park County 1041 permit.
-The county would also need to approve rezoning as well as road relocation and improvements.
+The project would also require dam safety, fish and wildlife, and highway crossing permits, among others.
+Aurora Water would apply for a local Park County 1041 permit.
+The county would also need to approve rezoning and road realignment and improvements for County Road (CR) 53.